CHILDREN MYOPIA CONTROL PROGRAM | CHILDHOOD MYOPIA MANAGEMENT

 Bringing objects up to one’s face

-Although the majority of myopia cases are mild and can be easily controlled with corrective lenses, more severe disorders could develop if left untreated.
+Although the majority of myopia cases are mild and can be easily controlled with corrective lenses, more severe disorders could develop if no action is taken.

 HOW TO MANAGE CHILDHOOD MYOPIA